 4.2.2.
 Each package shall contain instructions in an official language of the 1958 Agreement (i.e. English, French or Russian), supplemented by the corresponding text in the language of the country where it is sold:

 4.2.2.1.
-Providing (a) website address(es) where the applicant shall publish up-to-date listing(s) of lighting and light signalling functions installed on vehicle models, specified by at least brand, type, model, and manufacturing period of the vehicle:
+Providing (a) website address(es) where the applicant shall publish up-to-date listing(s), for which the approval holder is responsible, of lighting and light signalling functions installed on vehicle models, specified by at least brand, type, model, and manufacturing period of the vehicle:

 4.2.2.1.1.
 Stating that this LED replacement light source, including AE device(s), if listed, is suitable (or not) for fitment in these listed applications;